MSB0095/sol_beast/ARCHITECTURE.md

 # Sol Beast Architecture

+This file has been moved to `sol_beast_docs/ARCHITECTURE.md`.
+The original content is preserved there for documentation.

 ## Overview

 Sol Beast has been transformed into a **dual-mode** trading bot that can run both: